A Letter to Angelina

 So I thought, as hopefully as I’m capable, that we could freeze ourselves where we are.
 We will swim against the tide and, contentedly, stay in the same place.
 “I could write everyday,” I thought!
 I could build off the memory of our lives together, express my deepest motives, which I never said before, and, given the magnitude of my honesty, combat the regression I aptly fear.
 Like a swimmer in the raging current, I could burst forth, parting the torrent around me, and spring forward into my hopes!

 Despite this optimism, which may be on your behalf, I realized that the swimmer cannot fight forever.
 Absolute zero cannot be achieved.
 The molecules around us do not cease movement and, even if that courageous athlete could persevere indefinitely, he would still die.
 His muscles would wither and if he still continued, he would die.
 His joints would creak with age and his hair would gray.
 He could swim until his dying breath, maintaining his position in the river, and he would still pass away in the torrent - ultimately relinquishing his place.
 Even if he could live forever, the river would change around him!
 The currents would claw at the turns and pull at their shores, altering the shape of the river.
 While the swimmer fought desperately and infinitely to maintain his position, his environment would shift around him.
-He would be moved by the world moving around him.
-Over a thousand years the river, once straight, would bend.
+He would be moved by the world’s movement.
+Over a thousand years, the river, once straight, would bend.
 He would be forced to face a different direction in order to fight the current, and be pushed to the side to remain in the shifting waters.
 There is no possibility for the swimmer to stay in the same place, either he moves or the world does, but stagnation is impossible.

 I’m sure you remember me saying to you, as a beaten-to-death motto of mine, “stagnation is death”, but I was wrong.
 Stagnation is impossible.
 In so far as stagnation is death, then stagnation is a dead, nonexistent thing.
 The moment stagnation is achieved it simultaneously ceases to exist.
 Instead, there is only entropy - returning to chaos.
 The second thing I realized is what we think is maintenance is not stagnation, but creation that occurs at the same pace as entropy.
 This is not the same as preserving the thing, as new things are being made to give the appearance of the thing being the same - like the boards on Theseus’s ship.
 You may object and ask, “is maintenance (a form of creation) not what we mean by stagnation?”
 I mean this in a technical sense.
 Stagnation is frozen, like a prehistoric calf perfectly preserved in ice.
 What I’m saying is that there is no preservation in reality.
 The frozen calf still decays.
 It still dies when frozen.
 It is no longer the thing it once was, despite appearing preserved.
 Therefore, to maintain is only to prolong death or to swim helplessly while the context that informed the thing, the infinite connections of the reality, shift around it.
 It is either death of the object or death of the context - both are entropy, which rob us of our frozen utopian dream.